 To figure out how to consolidate debt in a way that is best for you, you first need to know:

 - Exactly what you owe and at what interest rate

 Here are some guidelines to the second step of how to consolidate debt:

-Credit score: Weigh the impact on your credit of the solutions you are considering.
+Credit score: Weigh the impact on your credit for the solutions you are considering.
 Some solutions will harm your credit.
 Be sure you know your current credit rating.
-If it is already damaged, then further harm to it may not be as important as the debt relief you realize.
+If it is already damaged, then further harm to it may not be as significant as the debt relief you realize.
 If you have strong credit, income, and own assets, different options are available to you than if your credit is already damaged and you're struggling to pay your bills.

 Goals: Do you have court judgments?
 Debt collection letters/calls?
 The deeper you are into the collection process, the fewer options you have for debt consolidation.
 Here are some goals to consider:

 - Manageable monthly payment: Can you meet your current monthly payments, or do you need to lower them?

 - Cheapest solution: Are you willing to face harsh collection practices to save the most money?

 - Earliest solution: How important is it for you to find a solution that will get you out of debt as quickly as possible?

 - Credit rating: Are you willing to have your credit score hurt?